-The awards committee is responsible for policy and overseeing the administration of the Faculty's leadership, co-curricular and curricular awards.
-The awards committee is composed of the dean, Faculty Council chair, one faculty member, one co-curricular instructor or staff, one undergraduate student appointed by KPEUA, one student appointed by CAR, one alumni/ae representative, one representative of the University of Toronto admissions and awards and one member of the KPE advancement staff as awards officer and secretary (non-voting).
+The Awards Committee is responsible for policy and overseeing the administration of the Faculty's leadership, co-curricular and curricular awards.
+The awards committee is composed of the dean, Faculty Council chair, one faculty member, one co-curricular instructor or staff, one undergraduate student appointed by KPEUA, one student appointed by CAR, one alumni/ae representative, one representative of the University of Toronto's Enrolment Service's Office and one member of the KPE advancement staff as awards officer and secretary (non-voting).